-There are four proposals scheduled to be voted on at the Annual Meeting:
+There are three proposals scheduled to be voted on at the Annual Meeting:

-- 1. Election of the seven director nominees specified in this Proxy Statement to serve until the 2019 Annual Meetings of Stockholders and until their respective successors are elected and qualified; - 2.
-Approval on an advisory (non-binding) basis of the compensation of our named executive officers as described in this Proxy Statement; - 3.
-An advisory (non-binding) vote on the frequency of stockholder advisory votes on the compensation of our named executive officers; and - 4.
-Ratification of the appointment of Samil PricewaterhouseCoopers as our independent registered public accountants for the fiscal year ending December 31, 2018.
+- 1. Election of the six director nominees specified in this Proxy Statement to serve until the 2020 Annual Meetings of Stockholders and until their respective successors are elected and qualified; - 2.
+Approval on an advisory (non-binding) basis of the compensation of our named executive officers as described in this Proxy Statement; and - 3.
+Ratification of the appointment of Samil PricewaterhouseCoopers as our independent registered public accountants for the fiscal year ending December 31, 2019.